-Command / Params Cmp Description resume-sync partly Equivalent to resume-sync-local. \$res r-3201y 1 resume-sync-local \$res partly Precondition: additionally, a primary must be designated, and it must not be in emergency mode.
+Command / Params Cmp Description resume-sync partly Equivalent to resume-sync-local. \$res resume-sync-local \$res partly Precondition: additionally, a primary must be designated, and it must not be in emergency mode.
 Postcondition: any sync operation targeting the local disk (when not yet completed) is resumed after a while.
-When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). resume-sync-global partly Like -local, but operates on all members of the resource. \$res , · · · pause-fetch \$res partly Equivalent to pause-fetch-local. pause-fetch-local partly Precondition: none additionally.
-The resource should be in secondary \$res role.
+When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). resume-sync-global \$res partly Like -local, but operates on all members of the resource. pause-fetch \$res partly Equivalent to pause-fetch-local. pause-fetch-local \$res partly Precondition: none additionally.
+The resource should be in secondary role.
 Otherwise the switch has no immediate effect, but will come (possibly unexpectedly) into effect whenever secondary role is entered later for whatever reason.
 Postcondition: any transfer of (parts of) transaction logfiles which are present at another primary host to the local /mars/ storage are paused at their current stage.
-This switch works independently from {pause,resume}-replay. pause-fetch-global partly Like -local, but operates on all members of the resource. \$res resume-fetch partly Equivalent to resume-fetch-local. \$res partly Precondition: none additionally.
-The resource should be in secondary \$res role.
+This switch works independently from {pause,resume}-replay. pause-fetch-global \$res partly Like -local, but operates on all members of the resource. resume-fetch \$res partly Equivalent to resume-fetch-local. resume-fetch-local partly Precondition: none additionally.
+The resource should be in secondary role.
 Otherwise the switch has no immediate effect, but will come (possibly unexpectedly) into effect whenever secondary role is entered later for whatever reason.
 Postcondition: any (parts of) transaction logfiles which are present at another primary host shouldl be transferred to the local /mars/ storage as far as not yet locally present.
-This works independently from {pause,resume}-replay. resume-fetch-global \$res partly Like -local, but operates on all members of the resource. pause-replay partly Equivalent to pause-replay-local. \$res parting Equitations to paulo ropely room. pause-replay-local \$res partly Precondition: none additionally.
+This works independently from {pause,resume}-replay. resume-fetch-global \$res partly Like -local, but operates on all members of the resource. pause-replay \$res partly Equivalent to pause-replay-local. pause-replay-local \$res partly Precondition: none additionally.
 The resource should be in secondary role.
 Otherwise the switch has no immediate effect, but will come (possibly unexpectedly) into effect whenever secondary role is entered later for whatever reason.
 Postcondition: any local replay operations of transaction logfiles to the local disk are paused at their current stage.
-This works independently from {pause,resume}-fetch resp. pause-replay-global partly {dis,}connect.
-Like -local, but operates on all members of the resource. \$res partiy 2002, our operates on an inclinates of the resource. resume-replay \$res partly Equivalent to pause-replay-local. resume-replay-local \$res partly Precondition: must be in secondary role.
-Postcondition: any (parts of) locally existing transaction logfiles (whether replicated from other hosts or produced locally) are started for replay to the local disk, as far as they have not yet been applied. resume-replay-global \$res partly Like -local, but operates on all members of the resource.
-Commond / Down Constru Description Command / Params Cmp Description
+This works independently from {pause,resume}-fetch resp. {dis,}connect. pause-replay-global partly Like -local, but operates on all members of the resource. \$res resume-replay \$res partly Equivalent to pause-replay-local. resume-replay-local \$res partly Precondition: must be in secondary role.
+Postcondition: any (parts of) locally existing transaction logfiles (whether replicated from other hosts or produced locally) are started for replay to the local disk, as far as they have not yet been applied. resume-replay-global \$res partly Like -local, but operates on all members of the resource. ~ Command / Params Cmp Description